akshayvijaynair/poredocs/quality-assurance/README.md

 ## V. Test Tooling
 ### 1. Xcode:
-Xcode serves as the central hub for iOS beauty application development and testing.
-Developers utilize its Interface Builder to craft visually captivating user interfaces for beauty features.
+Xcode serves as the central hub for iOS skin application development and testing.
+Developers utilize its Interface Builder to craft visually captivating user interfaces for skin features.
 During testing, Xcode's simulator allows for real-time validation of UI responsiveness and aesthetics across various iOS devices, ensuring a seamless user experience.

 ### 2. XCTest/XCUITest:
-XCTest is harnessed for writing unit tests, scrutinizing the functionality of specific code segments in the beauty app.
-Meanwhile, XCUITest extends testing to the UI, where automated scripts simulate user interactions—critical for assessing the correct implementation of beauty-centric features, such as virtual makeup or skin tone adjustments.
+XCTest is harnessed for writing unit tests, scrutinizing the functionality of specific code segments in the skin app.
+Meanwhile, XCUITest extends testing to the UI, where automated scripts simulate user interactions—critical for assessing the correct implementation of skin-centric features, such as diagnosis and skin health.

 ### 3. Fastlane:
-Fastlane streamlines the testing and deployment processes for beauty applications.
+Fastlane streamlines the testing and deployment processes for skin applications.
 It automates repetitive tasks, ensuring that the app's aesthetics and features remain intact throughout the testing pipeline.
-Fastlane's integrations facilitate beta testing, allowing stakeholders to evaluate beauty features in a real-world environment before the final release.
+Fastlane's integrations facilitate beta testing, allowing stakeholders to evaluate skin features in a real-world environment before the final release.

 Additional details can be found here:[testing and tooling page](/TESTING_AND_TOOLING.md)